Teaching-Accessibility/course-project-497t-button/documentation.md

 - Connect to WiFi
 - Create local webserver
 - Allow user connection
-- Detects button presses on UI
+- Detects button presses on serial monitor
-- Switches button number via user web page interaction
+- Change switch button number via user web page interaction
 - Only one state can be "on" at one time
-- When button is pressed, the chosen button is activated on the toy
+- When the Switch is pressed, the chosen button is activated on the toy

 ## button.h